Search Bar

 SOCIETY OF JESUS

-The Portuguese, who had political control over certain regions in the Indian sub–continent from 16th Century, supported the Catholic Church and the Jesuit Mission in many respects.
+The Portuguese, who had political control over certain regions in the Indian sub-continent from 16th Century, supported the Catholic Church and the Jesuit Mission in many respects.
 Due to Political and ideological conflicts in Europe, on 21st July 1773, the Society of Jesus was suppressed by Pope Clement XVI.
-But after 41 years, Pope Pius VII restored the Society of Jesus in 1814 and the Jesuit order was re-established throughout the world.
+But after 41 years, Pope Pius VII restored the Society of Jesus in 1814 and the Jesuit order was re- established throughout the world.

-Today, there are more than 19,000 Jesuits in 112 countries in 6 continents of whom around 520 are working at schools and colleges of Madurai Province.
-The Jesuits are well-known for their social involvement through educational, pastoral service with fervent focus on social justice and human rights..
+Today, there are more than 16,000 Jesuits in 111 countries in 6 continents of whom around 500 are working at schools and colleges of Madurai Province.
+The Jesuits are well-known for their involvement in theology, education, and missionary work and publishing with fervent focus on social justice and human rights.
+Founder of the Society of Jesus

 OUR MISSION